Concurrent Composition for Differentially Private Continual Mechanisms: Application (Continual Monotone Histogram Query Problem)

 \subsection{New Privacy Analysis.}

 In Algorithm~\ref{alg:histogram}, the summation $q(c + h) +\Lap(3/\eps)$ can be rewritten as an instance of Laplace mechanism with privacy parameter $\eps/3$ and input $q(c+h)$.
-Consequently, the mechanism $\tthss$ executes: \begin{enumerate} \item one instance of the $d$-dimensional counter $\tth$, which consists of $d$ instances of a scalar counter, \item an arbitrary number of $\svt$ instances, and \item an arbitrary number of Laplace mechanisms. \end{enumerate} By Corollary~\ref{cor:d-dim-counter-privacy}, $\tth$ is $\eps/3$-DP (or $(\eps/3,\delta)$-DP when approximate counters are used).
-By Lemma~\ref{lem:svt-privacy}, each $\svt$ instance is $\eps/3$-DP.
-Finally, the Laplace mechanism with parameter $\eps/3$ is a non-interactive mechanism (NIM) that is well known to satisfy $\eps/3$-DP on neighboring real inputs differing by at most $1$.
+The privacy of the Laplace mechanism is defined with respect to the neighbor relation $\sim_L$, where two real values $r_1, r_2\in \R$ satisfy $r_1\sim_L r_2$ if and only if $|r_1-r_2|\leq 1$.
+Consequently, the mechanism $\tthss$ executes: \begin{enumerate} \item one instance of the $d$-dimensional counter $\tth$, which consists of $d$ instances of a scalar counter, \item an arbitrary number of $\svt$ instances, and \item an arbitrary number of Laplace mechanisms. \end{enumerate} By Corollary~\ref{cor:d-dim-counter-privacy}, $\tth$ is $\eps/3$-DP (or $(\eps/3,\delta)$-DP when approximate counters are used) w.r.t. $\sim_C$.
+By Lemma~\ref{lem:svt-privacy}, each $\svt$ instance is $\eps/3$-DP w.r.t. $\sim_S$.
+Finally, the Laplace mechanism with parameter $\eps/3$ is a non-interactive mechanism (NIM) that is well known to satisfy $\eps/3$-DP on neighboring real inputs differing by at most $1$ (i.e., w.r.t. to neighbor relation $\sim_L$ defined above).
 The idea is to show that the concurrent composition of multiple instances of these mechanisms created by $\tthss$ is $\eps$-DP (or $(\eps, \delta)$-DP when $\tth$ is approx DP).
-Then, we will then show that $\tthss$ satisfies the required properties in Corollary~\ref{cor:pseudocode}, and thus it has the same privacy guarantees as the concurrent composition.
-As concurrent compositions theorems in this paper require the composed mechanisms to have discrete answer distributions, we first show that we can assume the output space of $\tth$ and Laplace mechanism is discrete.
+Then, we will show that $\tthss$ satisfies the required properties in Corollary~\ref{cor:pseudocode}, and thus it has the same privacy guarantees as the concurrent composition.
+As concurrent composition theorems in this paper require the composed mechanisms to have discrete answer distributions, we first show that we can assume the output space of $\tth$ and Laplace mechanism is discrete.
 Since $\svt$ has a finite output space, its answer distributions are also discrete.

-\textit{Discretization of outputs.} As argued earlier, the counters executed by $\tth$ outputs integer values, and thus $\tth$ has discrete answer distributions.
+\textit{Discretization of outputs.} As argued earlier, the counters executed by $\tth$ output integer values, and thus $\tth$ has discrete answer distributions.
 Likewise, we can assume that the Laplace mechanism in $\tthss$ rounds its noisy real-valued output to the nearest integer.
 By the post-processing lemma, this rounding does not degrade privacy, and by definition, it increases the additive error by at most $1$, which is unimportant for the accuracy guarantees of~\cite{henzingerSS2023}.
 Hence, both $\tth$ and the Laplace mechanism can be treated as having discrete output distributions.